cjaquino/edr_events/README.md

 # Usage
 <!-- usage -->
-Once cloned and linked, the user can either run singlar events or pass a configuration file to run a series of events.
+Once cloned and linked, the user can either run singular events or pass a configuration file to run a series of events.
 You must run `edr_events init` first to scaffold the logs file.

 ```sh-session
 SETUP